 What is a blood test?

-A blood test is when a sample of your blood is taken for testing in a laboratory.
+A blood test is when a small sample of your blood is taken for testing in a laboratory.

-Your doctor or nurse may take your blood sample, or sometimes a phlebotomist (someone who is specifically trained to take blood samples) will carry out the test.
-You may have your blood test at hospital or at your local GP clinic.
+Your doctor or nurse may take your blood sample, or sometimes a phlebotomist (someone who is trained to take blood samples) will carry out the test.
+You may have your blood test at the hospital or at your local GP clinic.

 How is the blood taken?